Crewing at Sea FAQ

 What about the Internet, Email and Phone calls while onboard?

 At sea, the use of the satellite phone is highly restricted.
 Many ports of call offer a selection of internet cafés and access to phone cards for long-distance calls.
 It is encouraged to purchase a local network Sim card for the personal use of the internet.
 Do not rely on an internet connection while onboard.
 Internet is occasionally available to the crew but cannot be guaranteed.

 It is unlikely.
 We operate a professional organization and work in cooperation with governments and maritime enforcement agencies around the world.
 However, you need to understand that participating in any Sea Shepherd campaign carries with it some risk of arrest, fines or other consequences.

 Are there any other policies and procedures I should know about before applying?

-- Sea Shepherd maintains a zero-tolerance policy to drugs and drunkenness and that anybody in violation of this policy will be removed from the ships immediately.
+- Sea Shepherd maintains a zero-tolerance policy to drugs and that anybody in violation of this policy will be removed from the ships immediately.

 - No smoking is allowed on the ship.

-- The ship is not a democracy; you will be expected to follow the chain of command.
+- The ship is not a democracy; you must follow the chain of command.

-- Any dangerous, disrespectful or insubordinate behavior will result in a crew member being asked to leave.
+- Any dangerous, disrespectful or insubordinate behaviour will result in a crew member departing.